smallstep/terraform-provider-smallstep/docs/resources/device_collection.md

 ### Required

-- `admin_emails` (Set of String) Users that will have admin access to manage the agents authority, which will be created if it does not already exist.
-Ignored if the agent authority already exists.
-Never returned in API responses.
+- `authority_id` (String) A UUID identifying the authority to issue certificates for the agent running on devices in the collection.
 - `device_type` (String) Must match the deviceTypeConfiguration.
 Cannot be changed.
 Allowed values: `aws-vm` `azure-vm` `gcp-vm` `tpm`
 - `display_name` (String)
 - `slug` (String)